SumoLogic/sumologic-documentation/docs/manage/connections-and-integrations/webhook-connections/datadog.md

 ---
 id: datadog
+title: Webhook Connection for Datadog
+sidebar_label: Datadog
 ---

-# Webhook Connection for Datadog

 Once you set up a webhook connection you can send a Sumo Logic alert to your Datadog account.
 For information on how to build your webhook payload refer to Datadog webhooks in their [API Help](http://docs.datadoghq.com/integrations/webhooks/).